tusharshahrs/pulumi-homelab/aws-cloudformation/aws-cloudformation-py/README.md

    https://app.pulumi.com/`team-qa`/aws_cloudformation/dev

-    Copy the StackReferene path.
-We will need this in the next part:
+    COPY the StackReference path.
+We will need this in the next part of the exercise

       `shaht`/aws_cloudformation/dev